angristan/ansible-postgresql/README.md

 The role should work on all Debian-based distributions.

-By default, the role will install the latest version via the `postgresql` metapackage, from the [PGDG APT repository](https://wiki.postgresql.org/wiki/Apt).
+By default, the role will install PostgreSQL 11 from the [PGDG APT repository](https://wiki.postgresql.org/wiki/Apt).
 You can set a version with `postgresql_version`.

 ## Sample playbook